ThePrimeagen/vim-fundamentals/README.md

 - [Complete Intro to React v5](https://btholt.github.io/complete-intro-to-react-v5/)
 - [Complete Intro to Web Dev v2](https://btholt.github.io/intro-to-web-dev-v2/)
 - [Four Semesters of Computer Science in Five Hours Part II](https://btholt.github.io/four-semesters-of-cs-part-two/)

+## CSV

+If you run `npm run csv`, a CSV will be generated with all the various lessons' frontmatter outputted to `public/lessons.csv`.
+You can change the path by changing the `OUTPUT_CSV_PATH` environment variable

 ## License